nadrino/kotor-walkthrough/kotor/walkthrough/062_Manaan.md

 - Ithorak Quest
 - Go to Cantina (Est)
-- Sith intercept
+- Sith retalk!!
+(SAVE)
-	- This is a public street!
+	- //This is a public street!
+	- You better change your attitude, or the Selkath might find your body floating in the ocean! (+2DSP)
+    - The Sith and I are exchanging meaningless taunts.
+    - **[Persuade] I'm sorry, constable.
+It won't happen again.** Medium
 - Talk to Sith
 	- Could I ask you a few questions?
 	- You mentioned the races.
 	- There are no racers you like?
 	- I have to leave.
 Goodbye.
-- Go to droid shop
-	- I'm interested in buying something.
 - Sith Base Entrance
 - Droid
 	- I heard the Embassy was attacked ? -> LOL response du droid